 What types of loans use simple interest most commonly?

-As mentioned earlier, there are certain types of loan that commonly use simple interest.
+As mentioned earlier, there are certain loan types that commonly use simple interest.
 The main ones are the following:

 Of course, simple interest loans are popular with borrowers due to the potential interest savings on their loan balance.